PrateekKumarSingh/Graphical/README.md

 iex (new-object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/PrateekKumarSingh/Graphical/master/Install.ps1')
 ```

+# Features
+* Color-coded output depending upon the Value of data point
+* Colors codes can be customized by passing a color-map hash table
+* Custom X an Y-Axis labels
+* Graph in console is independent and fully customizable, not like Task Manager (Performance Tab)
+* Could be incorporated in Powershell scripts
+* Can consume data points generated during script run or Pre stored data like in a file or database.
+* Independent of PowerShell version, and Works on PowerShell Core (Windows\Linux)

 # Use Cases
 1. The function `Show-Graph` takes data points as input and plot them on a 2D graph